Return

 38

-Based on the 2010 Census, native speakers of Chukchi live in over 60 localities in three regions of the RF.
-Chukotka Autonomous Okrug has six districts, and in each one of them there are at least several settlements that have Chukchi speakers.
-In Yakutia, there is only one district with Chukchi-speaking population: Nizhnekolymsky, and the Chukchi-speaking population is concentrated mainly in Kolymskoye and Chersky.
+Based on the 2010 census, native speakers of Chukchi live in over 60 localities in three regions of Russia.
+Chukotka Autonomous Okrug has six districts.
+Each one of them has at least a few settlements that have Chukchi speakers.
+In Yakutia, there is only one district with Chukchi-speaking population - Nizhnekolymsky, and the Chukchi-speaking population is concentrated mainly in Kolymskoye and Chersky.
 In Penzhinsky District of Kamchatka Krai, Chukchi-speaking residents live only in Ayanka.
-In Olyutorsky District, there is some information about Chukchi speakers living in Achaivayam (based on the data provided by the expedition of A. King), their presence in Srednie Pakhachi remains questionable.
+In Alyutorsky District, there is some information about Chukchi speakers living in Achaivayam (based on the data provided by the expedition of A. King), although the scope of their presence in Srednie Pakhachi remains unclear.

 The tables below summarize the dynamics in the number of Chukchi as ethnic group throughout the country and the number of Chukchi speakers in 1897-2020.
-It is impossible to regroup this data in one single table, since the data collection practices varied considerably.
-Thus, in the Censuses between 1959 and 1989, a respondent could indicate his/her proficiency “as a native”; he/she couldn’t simply chose his/her language from the list of languages.
+It is impossible to regroup this data in one single table since the data collection practices varied considerably.
+Thus, in the censuses between 1959 and 1989, a respondent could indicate his/her proficiency “as a native;” and could not simply choose his/her language from the list of languages.
 For this period, the data concerning each language is available only for the people of the same nationality.

-Table.
-Number of Chukchi and proficiency in Chukchi based on the Censuses between 1897 and 1926
+Table 2.
+Chukchi Population and Proficiency in Chukchi Based on the Censuses between 1897 and 1926

 Census year